Rhyl Flats

+In 2013, owners RWE sold two 24.95% stakes to the UK Green Investment Bank and Greencoat UK Wind, retaining a 50.1% stake.

 Construction

 The Rhyl Flats project was initially developed by Celtic Offshore Wind Limited (COWL) as part of the UK's Round 1 offshore wind farm programme.
 COWL received consent for the project in 2002, and in December 2002 the project was purchased by Npower Renewables (formerly National Wind Power and now a part of Innogy, a subsidiary of the German firm RWE), who were also developing the neighbouring North Hoyle and Gwynt y Môr offshore wind farms.
 Offshore construction work at Rhyl Flats began in July 2007.
 Foundation works was completed in August 2008.
 The completed project was officially opened on 2 December 2009.

 North Hoyle was completed in 2003, just a few kilometres east of Rhyl Flats.
 The Round 1 projects were intended to act as testbeds; building the UK's understanding of offshore wind, whilst in total also providing well over 1000 MW of green generating capacity for the UK.
 All of the Round 1 offshore wind farms were limited to a maximum area of 10 km2, and no more than 30 wind turbines.

 The project uses three export cables.